I had a coffee with an imaginary friend. He didn't have a clear idea about Big data, that's why I'll call him Igni (I Got No Idea).

 Igni: Even Petabytes?
-That's a lot, I would need expensive hard drivers and servers to store and process such amount of data.
+That's a lot, I would need expensive hard drivers and servers to store and process such an amount of data.

 Me: Not necessary, you can store the data in the Cloud.
 For example, with Google you can use either Cloud Storage or Cloud BigQuery to store even petabytes of data.
 Amazon AWS and Microsoft Azure provide similar services too.

 Igni: That is for the storage, but what about querying, processing and transforming the data?

 Me: You can do it in the Cloud as well, there are many services providing a managed version of open source platforms.
 For example Cloud Dataproc is a managed version of Apache Hadoop/Spark, which allows you to process any data stored in Cloud Storage, Bigtable or BigQuery

 Igni: That is going to be expensive, isn't it?

 Me: Well, not really.
 You pay to use the server cluster only when you use it.
 If you shut down the cluster whenever you do not need any processing, you'll save lots of money.
 You should keep in mind that in the Cloud, contrary to on-premise servers, powering on and off a cluster that is not in use is good practice.